OUR GROUP

 President of the Executive Board

-Born in 1972, Sébastien Fraisse is a graduate of both the École Polytechnique and the École Nationale des Ponts et Chaussées engineering schools.
-He began his career at the Ministry of Public Works, where he was in charge of Engineering and Execution for major road construction projects in a district of Moselle, eastern France, from 1998 to 2001.
+Born in 1972, Sébastien Fraisse is a graduate of the École Polytechnique and the École Nationale des Ponts et Chaussées.
+He began his career at the Ministry of Public Works as head of a major works district in Moselle (1998-2001), in charge of studies and implementation of road projects.

-In June 2014, Sébastien Fraisse was appointed member of the Executive Board of Indigo Group and In November 2022, Group Managing Director.
+In June 2014, VINCI Park became INDIGO and Sébastien Fraisse was appointed member of the Management Board of INDIGO Group.

 Édouard Risso